-Atherosclerosis is a condition where the arteries become narrowed and hardened due to a buildup of plaque around the artery wall.
+Atherosclerosis happens when arteries become narrow and hard due to a buildup of plaque around the artery wall.

 Atherosclerosis is the narrowing of arteries due to plaque buildup on the artery walls.

 Arteries carry blood from the heart to the rest of the body.
-They are lined with a thin layer of cells that keeps them smooth and allows blood to flow easily.
+A thin layer of cells forms a lining that keeps them smooth and allows blood to flow easily.
 This is called the endothelium.

-The first signs of atherosclerosis can begin to develop during adolescence, with streaks of white blood cells appearing on the artery wall.
-Most often, there are no symptoms until a plaque ruptures, or the blood flow is very restricted.
-This typically takes many years to occur.
+Often, there are no symptoms until a bit of plaque ruptures, or the blood flow becomes restricted.
+This may take many years to occur.

-The symptoms depend on which arteries are affected.
+The symptoms of atherosclerosis depend on which arteries are affected.

 Carotid arteries provide blood to the brain.
-A limited blood supply can lead a stroke, and a person may experience a range of symptoms as a result of atherosclerosis in this area, including:
+Restricted blood supply can lead to a stroke.

 - difficulty breathing